Hotels in Victoria Falls

 3) Quality - One might assume that because of Zimbabwe's political instability and decline in tourism in recent years that the standard would have fallen.
 One conjures up images of dilapidated hotels and overgrown gardens.
 This could not be further from the truth.
 All the major Lodges and Hotels in Victoria Falls are in immaculate condition with beautifully manicured gardens.

 With regards to the B and B's there really is a mixed bag here, some are decidedly ropey and some are exceptional so I would be very cautious booking one of these without getting some sort of recommendation first.
-Please check with us or see the one that we recommend on our site.
+Please check with us or see the ones that we recommend on our site.

 4) Prices - Being located so close to one of the Natural Wonders of the World one would expect to pay outrageous prices for accommodation.
-However I think prices are very fair in relation to prices in the rest of the world.
+However, I think prices are very fair in relation to prices in the rest of the world.

 What is evident is that prices fluctuate considerably, I have phoned a particular hotel reception on 2 consecutive days only to be given a completely different room price.
 Prices you see on the internet are so often not updated and some prices are quoted per person and some per room.
 The best is to book through a reputable agent who is familiar with the area.
 Package deals are often the best way to go, again check these out with your agent as to what's on at offer at the time.
 Agents should not charge you any more than if you were to book directly with the hotel.
 Agents get paid a commission from the hotel.
 See our Why Book With Us article.

 An important thing to note here is that there is a 2 tier price structure.
-Rates above are for international guests, if you are a from a SADC, country accommodation can be considerably cheaper.
+Rates above are for international guests, if you are a from a SADC country, accommodation can be considerably cheaper.

 Also of particular note is that hotels from time to time have massive specials on.
 Get in touch with an agent who is dealing with this all the time and they should be able to give the best deal around at the time.